OZ1729/Notes/Kodekloud/AWS/AWS.md

 a private IP address associated with it in order to communicate with the resources within the subnet.
 -- Public subnets use internet gateway directly to access external resources -- Private subnets have to utilize NAT(Network Address Translation) gateways to communicate with internet gateway.
 -- Private IPs cannot directly communicate with internet gateway.
 ----

 #### Launching an Amazon EC2 Instance
--
+- Log into AWS management console is the most user friendly way to accomplish most tasks, including creating respurces.
+- It is also possible to use AWS CLI to accomplish this and it is not complicated, but easy to make config errors.

 #### Connecting to an Amazon EC2 Instance
 -